Scott Mathews: Other work

 In 1989, Mathews recorded vocals on Todd Rundgren's Nearly Human and joined Rundgren on tour.
 He also performed multi-instruments and vocals on Todd Rundgren's Live in Chicago '91.

 Mathews and Nagle co-wrote the 1990 title song to Dave Edmunds Closer to the Flame.

 In 1991, Mathews moved to Marin County and founded Hit or Myth Productions, Inc. Mathews hired his own A&R staff for recruiting primarily emerging artists and bought a split level house in Mill Valley, CA on the edge of San Francisco Bay which became his ideal private recording studio, TikiTown, named for the enormous Tiki statues that surround it.

 Van Morrison was one of the first artists Mathews brought into the studio and he loved it so much he set up an entire large room as a gym so he could work out while there.

 TikiTown is also renowned for its museum level quality of music memorabilia and ultra rare Hall of Fame type pieces.

 In 1993 Mathews and music journalist Joel Selvin met with Dick Dale in Twentynine Palms, CA. Their meeting convinced Dale to come out of retirement and record with Mathews.
 Dale experienced a renewed interest in his music and earned the #1 college radio record for his Tribal Thunder comeback LP which Mathews co-produced.

 In December 2011, Mathews signed on as executive producer with the Hong Kong-based, Far West Entertainment.
 Less than two months after, Mathews produced the #1 Billboard track "Dance On" with Pan Asian girl group Blush.

-On January 24, 2014, Mathews helped arrange for his longtime friend, Hal Blaine to be inducted at the 29th annual TEC Awards Hall of Fame at the NAMM show in Anaheim, CA. The evening also provided for a reunion with Todd Rundgren who won the Les Paul Award for his musical innovation.
+On January 24, 2014, Mathews helped arrange for his longtime friend, Hal Blaine to be inducted at the 29th annual TEC Awards Hall of Fame at the NAMM Show in Anaheim, California.
+The evening also provided for a reunion with Todd Rundgren who won the Les Paul Award for his musical innovation.

 On October 19, Mathews was honored with a Milley Award, a local Bay Area award for 'recognition and appreciation for his outstanding achievement in performing, creating and demonstrating his significant body of work, service to the arts community and artistic vision, diligence and perseverance.'
 In his speech upon receiving the award, he spoke; "It has been at least a couple lifetime's of great fortune and I'm most grateful for it.
 I have been able to live quite comfortably in the Bay Area, hermetically sealed in the recording studio, creating new music rather than re-creating it on stage and living the life of a carny.
 But I don't think the past can possibly provide what the future promises and deeply feel my best work is ahead of me.
 The rear-view mirror is so much smaller than the windshield."